BassyKuo/hosts-monitor/README.md

     * Default shortcut: `/etc/ssh/sshd_banner`

 * **hosts-monitor** :
-    user command to easily list/search log in hosts-monitor.report, ban/unban specific ips manually (root only), and control `hosts-protect` service to ON/OFF.
+    user command to easily list/search log in hosts-monitor.report, ban/unban specific ips manually (root only), and control `hosts-protect` service to ON/OFF (root only).

 ## Setup